 To make new fictions, to keep stories afloat, requires a good deal of dexterity and imagination — famous attributes of Alice and her creator Lewis Carroll, whose spirit of adventure and inventiveness is observable across this season.
 In the opening scene of the wildly inventive Celine and Julie, a green-feathered rabbit’s tail coaxes us into the film’s fantastic world of fiction and of fiction-making.

-Dreamlands are triumphantly realised in The Wizard of Oz and Valerie and Her Week of Wonders — works which show the relationship between the highly imaginative and the ultra-sensory, and how fantasies can colour and become the world.
+Dreamlands are triumphantly realised in The Wizard of Oz , Valerie and Her Week of Wonders and Juliet of the Spirits — works which show the relationship between the highly imaginative and the ultra-sensory, and how fantasies can colour and become the world.
 Desperately Seeking Susan followed Celine and Julie’s feathered boa down the rabbit hole.
 This program hopes that you’ll step inside too.